mg-Ben/MyKnowledge/Networks/Protocols/Application_Layer/SNMP/SNMP.md

 ```shell
 snmpwalk [whatever] 1.3.6.1.4.1.9.9 | awk -F '.' '{dict[$4] += 1}END{for(key in dict){print(key";"dict[key])}}'
 ```
-You can also get the number of OIDs which are different than zero, empty string or ```-1``` to know how many OIDs make sense inside a subtree:
+You can also get the number of OIDs which are different from zero, empty string or ```-1``` to know how many OIDs make sense inside a subtree:
 ```shell
 snmpwalk [whatever] 1.3.6.1.4.1.9.9.1 (<- subtree OID) -On | awk -F "[=:]" '{if($2 != " \"\"" && $3 != " 0" && $3 != " -1"){count+=1}}END{print(count)}'
 ```